H. Warner Munn: Later career

 Munn was fascinated by Joan of Arc and wrote an extensive narrative poem about her, The Banner of Joan (1975).
 Although essentially nonfantastic - other than in Joan's spirit-driven zeal - the poem may be seen as an epilogue to the Merlin sequence.

 Robert E. Weinberg was responsible for the revival and completion of the Werewolf Clan stories when he expressed an interest in reprinting them in his periodical Lost Fantasies.
 Munn had originally written eight werewolf stories for Weird Tales before its change of editorship; he now wrote two more to fill gaps in the sequence, and the entire series appeared in three parts in Lost Fantasies, nos.
-4-6, 1976–77, as "Ten Tales of the Werewolf Clan."
+4–6, 1976–77, as "Ten Tales of the Werewolf Clan."
 Afterward Munn wrote and self-published three additional stories to finish the series.
 The complete series was issued by Donald M. Grant, Publisher, Inc. as Tales of the Werewolf Clan, Volumes 1-2 (1979–80).

-Some of Munn’s late horror stories were published in such anthology series as Daw Books’ The Year's Best Horror Stories.
-After his retirement he produced a number of stories for small-press magazine, especially Weirdbook.
+Some of Munn's late horror stories were published in such anthology series as Daw Books’ The Year's Best Horror Stories.
+After his retirement he produced a number of stories for small-press magazines, especially Weirdbook.
 He developed a new sequence that sought to link Lovecraft's Cthulhu Mythos stories with an Arthur Machen-esque ancient race of Pictish fairies.
 The published tales are "The Merlin Stone" (1977), "The Stairway to the Sea", and "The Wandered of the Waters", all in Weirdbook.
 Every birthday and Christmas from 1974 to 1980, Munn issued a booklet as gift for friends.
 These were usually poetry, but several were short fantasies.

 The Lost Legion is Munn's only other published novel.
 It is a sister to King of the World's Edge but set 400 years earlier at the time of Caligula.

-H. Warner Munn was a Founding Syndic [with John Charles Moran, Don Herron, and Donald Sidney-Fryer] of The F. Marion Crawford Memorial Society [Nashville] in 1975.
+H. Warner Munn was a Founding Syndic, with John Charles Moran, Don Herron, and Donald Sidney-Fryer, of The F. Marion Crawford Memorial Society (Nashville) in 1975.
 He contributed to the first three numbers of its annual review The Romantist (1977–1979), and also to Number 4-5 (1980–1981) that was an In Memoriam tribute to him.